-General education and Core 42 courses are the traditional face to face or web-based virtual courses and recommended to be taken prior to the core HIM program courses.
-The core HIM program is in an asynchronous online format with few preset synchronous virtual meetings in the various courses throughout the program.
-The exception to the asynchronous online core format of the HIM program is the professional practice experience (PPE) course.
-The PPE course is offered in the last semester and is required for achieving experiential learning competencies.
-In this course you will go on site to one more healthcare facilities.
+General education and Core 42 courses (traditional face-to-face or web-based virtual courses) are recommended to be taken prior to the core HIM program courses.
+The core HIM program is in an asynchronous online format with a few preset synchronous virtual meetings in various courses throughout the program.
+The exception to the asynchronous online core format of the HIM program is the supervised experiential learning (SEL) course.
+The HIM-213 SEL Course is offered in the last semester and is required for achieving experiential learning competencies.
+In this course you will go on site to several healthcare facilities for "hands on" experience.

 The online format may be very different from educational experiences you have had in the past.
 Due to the online learning format, you will be expected to be responsible for learning and assimilating a very large part of your own education.
 Time management skills are essential.
 The dedicated and talented HIM faculty is here to provide guidance, opportunities and direction from the curriculum.
 The HIM faculty is here to help you acquire the necessary HIM skills for analyzing and synthesizing health information and using this information to solve problems.
-New HIM professionals entering the job market must have the necessary healthcare skills in communication, analysis, and problem solving to function at the expected entry level in HIM.
+New HIM professionals entering the job market must have the necessary competency based HIM Skills in communication, analysis, and problem solving to function at the expected entry level in HIM.

-The HIM program has integrated competency-based education (CBE) into the program.
+The HIM program has integrated hybrid competency-based education (CBE) into the program.
 CBE includes measurable, transferable learning objectives that will be demonstrated by students and assessed at a mastery level of achievement.
 The CBE learning outcomes emphasize competencies in application and knowledge along with the development of important professional skills.
+CBE is a part of each course in the program.

 Upon graduating during your last semester graduates are eligible to sit for the national exam for certification as a Registered Health Information Technician (RHIT).
-The RHIT exam is incorporated into the final semester of study.
+The RHIT exam is incorporated into the Capstone Course, HIM 214, to be taken the final semester of study.
 This RHIT certification and credential is granted by the American Health Information Management Association (AHIMA) and demonstrates your professional competencies in HIM.